openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 =====================   ===========  ===========  =========================
 Component               Min Version  Max Version  Comment
 =====================   ===========  ===========  =========================
-Ansible                 2.00         < 2.1.0      On deployment host
-Docker                  1.10.0       < 1.11.0     On target nodes
+Ansible                 2.00         none         On deployment host Docker                  1.10.0       < 1.11.0     On target nodes
 Docker Python           1.6.0        none         On target nodes Python Jinja2           2.8.0        none         On deployment host Kubernetes              1.2.4        none         On all hosts
 =====================   ===========  ===========  =========================

 ..
-NOTE:: Kolla (which provides the templating) is *very* sensitive about the Ansible version.
-Mainline currently requires 2.0.x.
-Newer versions (2.1 or higher) will fail to work, as will pre 2.0 versions.
+NOTE:: Kolla (which provides the templating) is sensitive about the Ansible version.
+Mainline currently requires 2.0.x or above.

 Since Docker is required to build images as well as be present on all deployed targets, the kolla-kubernetes community recommends installing the official